 Homemade Sous Vide Egg Bites with Bacon and Gruyere taste just like the ones from Starbucks, but are much cheaper and healthier!
-You won't believe how little prep time is needed to make a whole batch of these.
+You won't believe how little prep time is needed to meal prep a big batch of these little egg bites.

 what are sous vide egg bites?

 Created out of a desire of consumers to have a low carb Starbucks breakfast option, these keto sous vide egg bites are like a bacon-y cheese-y mix between a custard and traditional scrambled egg.
 They are cooked in a water bath, which gives them a unique, delectable texture, and their petite size punches a rich flavor while still being a great way to eat a high protein breakfast on the go.

 The texture is key, and many people are firm believers in making sous vide egg bites with cottage cheese or making them with cream cheese in order to get it just right.
 After extensive testing, I'm convinced a mix of the two makes the best texture.